emeb/OrangeCrab-Litex-ADC/README.md

 This repository contains the firmware and gateware for the OrangeCrab to enable testing of the OrangeCrab ADC in a simple SDR application

-Gateware is done in Litex and Verilog and the firmware is C
+Gateware is done in Litex and Verilog and the firmware is C.

 ---
 ## Hardware ##